callisto-lang/docs/language/functions.md

 ```
 50 &printdec call
 ```

+Note: `call` can only be used in unsafe code

 ## Raw functions
 Usually in Callisto, functions get compiled with a certain prefix (`__func__` or `func__`),